Arithmetic finiteness of very irregular varieties: Buildings and filtrations on reductive groups

-\end{itemize} Note that in fact there is an integer $n \ge 1$ for which $\gr^\alpha = 0$ if $\alpha n \not \in \bbZ$: this follows from the existence of a tensor generator for $\Rep(G)$, see \cite[Tannakian categories, prop.
+\end{itemize} In fact there is an integer~$n \ge 1$ for which~$\gr^\alpha = 0$ if~$\alpha n \not \in \bbZ$: this follows from the existence of a tensor generator for~$\Rep(G)$, see \cite[Tannakian categories, prop.
 2.20 (b)]{DM82}.
-This is what is called an \emph{exact $\otimes$-filtration} in \cite[IV.2.1]{Saa72} except for the fact that filtrations are only indexed by integers in there.
-For instance a cocharacter $\lambda \colon \Gm \to G$ determines a filtration functor by \cref{Ex:BuildingGL}.
-Conversely, every filtration functor with $\gr^\alpha = 0$ if $\alpha \not\in \bbZ$ arise in this way when $\characteristic( k) =0$ \cite[prop.
+This is what is called an \emph{exact~$\otimes$-filtration} in \cite[IV.2.1]{Saa72} except for the fact that filtrations are only indexed by integers in there.
+A cocharacter~$\lambda \colon \Gm \to G$ determines a filtration functor by \cref{Ex:BuildingGL}.
+Conversely, every filtration functor with~$\gr^\alpha = 0$ if~$\alpha \not\in \bbZ$ arise in this way when~$\characteristic( k) =0$ \cite[prop.
 IV.2.2.2]{Saa72}.
-The datum of a filtration functor is encoded by a suitable filtration induced on $ k[G]$.
-More precisely, let $\mu \colon k[G] \to k[G] \otimes k[G]$ be the comultiplication of the Hopf algebra $ k[G]$ and
+The datum of a filtration functor is encoded by a suitable filtration induced on~$k[G]$.
+More precisely, let $\mu \colon k[G] \to k[G] \otimes k[G]$ be the comultiplication of the Hopf algebra~$k[G]$ and consider the composite morphism~$\nu$ defined by the diagram